School shooting: United States

 70% of the perpetrators of school shootings were under the age of 18, with the median age of 16.
 More than 85% of the perpetrators of school shootings obtained their firearms from their own homes or from friends or relatives.
 Targeted school shootings, those occurring for example in the context of a feud, were about three times as common as those that appeared indiscriminate.
-Most perpetrators of school shootings exhibited no signs of debilitating mental disorder, such as psychosis or schizophrenia, although most mass killers typically have or exhibit signs of depression.
+Most perpetrators of school shootings exhibited no signs of debilitating mental disorder, such as schizophrenia, although most mass killers typically have or exhibit signs of depression.
 On the other hand, Eric Harris was almost certainly a psychopath as noted by the FBI.
 Between the Columbine massacre and 2015, "more than 40 people" were "charged with Columbine-style plots;" almost all were white male teenagers and almost all had studied the Columbine attack or cited the Columbine perpetrators Eric Harris and Dylan Klebold as inspiration.

 At least 68 schools that experienced a school shooting employed a police officer or security guard; in all but a few, the shooting ended before any intercession.
 Security guards or resource officers were present during four of the five school shooting incidents with the highest number of dead or injured: Columbine, the 2001 Santana High School shooting in California, the 2018 Marshall County High School shooting in Kentucky, and Stoneman Douglas.

 There were 11 firearm-related events that occurred at a school or campus in the first 23 days of 2018.
 As of May 2018, more people, including students and teachers, were killed in 2018 in schools in the United States than were killed in military service for the United States, including both combat and non-combat military service, according to an analysis by The Washington Post.
 In terms of the year-to-date number of individual deadly school shootings incidents in the United States, early 2018 was much higher than 2017, with 16 in 2018 and four in 2017, through May; the year-to-day through May number of incidents was the highest since 1999.
 As of May 2018, thirteen school shootings took place on K–12 school property in 2018 that resulted in firearm-related injuries or deaths, including 32 killed and 65 injured, according to Education Week.
 22 school shootings where someone was hurt or killed occurred in the United States in the first 20 weeks of 2018, according to CNN.

 List of school shootings in the United States

-As of May 22, 2023, the ten deadliest school shootings in the United States since the 1999 Columbine High School massacre in Colorado in which 14 were killed were the:
+As of March 27, 2023, the ten deadliest school shootings in the United States since the 1999 Columbine High School massacre are: